-- You take four or more prescriptions medicines
+- You take four or more prescription medications

-- You have recently changed the number of medicines you take
+- You have recently changed the number of medications you take

 - You have recently changed the dosage

-Never stop taking medicines, or reduce the dose you are taking, unless directed by your doctor.
+Never stop taking medications, or reduce the dose you are taking, unless directed by your healthcare provider.
 Follow instructions carefully to avoid withdrawal symptoms or side effects.

 Home Environmental Hazards

-In some regions of the country, a qualified technician will perform a home safety evaluation.
-Typical improvements that can help reduce fall risk around the house include
+In some cases, you may be able to have a qualified technician perform a safety evaluation in your home.
+Typical improvements that can help reduce fall risk around the house include:

-- removal of hazardous furniture (wrong bed height, unstable chairs or tables)
+- Removing hazardous furniture such as beds at the wrong height, or unstable chairs or tables.

-- addition of grab bars in bathrooms, railings on stairs and in corridors, raised toilet seats
+- Adding railings on stairs and in corridors.

-Many older adults are afraid of falling, even if they haven't fallen themselves.
-This fear can make some older people avoid activities such as walking, shopping, or taking part in social activities.
-But this may make the situation worse by limiting your activitiesand reducing your confidence.
+Many older adults are afraid of falling, even if they haven't actually fallen themselves.
+This fear can make them avoid activities such as walking, shopping, or taking part in social activities.
+But this may make the situation worse by limiting activities and reducing confidence.

-Tell your doctor if you are afraid of falling.
+Tell your healthcare provider if you are afraid of falling.
 If fear is making you avoid activities, a cognitive behavioral training program may be very helpful.

-Tell your healthcare professional if you have a fear of falling that is keeping you from activities that you used to enjoy.
+Tell your healthcare provider if you have a fear of falling that is keeping you from activities that you used to enjoy.
 Fear of falling can be treated.

-Your healthcare professional should offer information and education as part of your multifactorial fall prevention plan.
+Your healthcare provider should offer information and education as part of a fall prevention plan that covers many different factors.
 For example, here are some safety tips your program should provide:

-- Wear safe, well-fitting footwear that have flat, non-skid, soles with large surface contact area.
-Backless shoes and slippers, high-heeled shoes, and shoes with smooth leather soles are examples of unsafe footwear that may increase fall risk.
+- Wear safe, well-fitting footwear.
+Your shoes should be non-skid and have flat soles with a large surface contact area.
+Some examples of unsafe footwear are backless shoes and slippers, high-heeled shoes, and shoes with smooth leather soles.
+These shoes may increase the risk of falling

-- Try using a bedside commode if you have to use the bathroom frequently at night
+- Try using a bedside commode (toilet chair) if you frequently have to use the bathroom at night.

-- Learn to get up slowly to avoid sudden low blood pressure on standing
+- Learn to get up slowly to avoid sudden low blood pressure when standing up.

-- Take advantage of products like pressure stockings, grab bars, and handrails
+- Use products like pressure stockings, grab bars, and handrails.

 - Eat an adequate diet that includes protein, fresh fruits and vegetables, and any supplements that are recommended for you.